curtispfoster/ReportWorkApp/README.md

 package the application as an executable file.
 Currently, I am using JavaFX for code encapsulation but am considering leveraging Scene Builder and CSS for enhanced styling and user interface design.

+# October 17, 2024
+Refactored Code: Corrected methods to self-documenting code.
+Started the design window with scene builder for client window